 EXECUTIVE NON-EXECUTIVE INDEPENDENT DIRECTOR Role Accountabilities Deliverables The Company has no executive committee.
-These are all defined Revised Manual on Col •
+These are all defined Revised Manual on Col in the Corporation's rporate Governance.

 Provide the company's definition of "independence" and describe the company's compliance to the definition.